Working Today for a Healthier Tomorrow

 CAMRIS provides clinical research infrastructure, subject matter experts, technical support, research support, administrative support and program/project managers at multiple Military Medicine research facilities, both domestic and international.

 Currently, CAMRIS provides services to:

-- The Naval Medical Research Unit – 3 (NAMRU-3) in Cairo, Egypt, where we manage the Operational Support and Investigational Research in Infection and Serology (OSIRIS) contract.
+- The Naval Medical Research Unit – Three (NAMRU-3) in Cairo, Egypt, where we manage the Operational Support and Investigational Research in Infection and Serology (OSIRIS) contract.

-- The Naval Medical Research Center (NMRC) in Silver Spring, Maryland, where we manage the Malaria Antigen Discovery (MAD) contract and Administrative, Management & Organization Support Services (AMOS II) contract.
+- The Naval Medical Research Center (NMRC) in Silver Spring, Maryland, where we manage the Malaria Antigen Discovery (MAD) II contract and Administrative, Management & Organization Support Services (AMOS) II contract.

 - The Naval Medical Research Unit – Dayton (NAMRU-D) in Dayton, Ohio, where we support NAMRU-D’s research mission.

 CAMRIS has also provided services to: